Itspranav025/Carfix/README.md

 The last part of the code exports the functions so they can be used in other files.

 Overall, this code provides a set of functions that can be used to perform CRUD operations on a MySQL database.

+There are two more js files and 3 css file.These are used to make the page attractive.